hiendv/lerna-git-hosted/README.md

 A: Yep, I'm in GitHub Student Developer Pack.
 But Bitbucket & Gitlab work just fine

 ### Q: Any problems?
 A: Yeah, kinda, self-hosted git instances.
 Because lerna depends on [hosted-git-info](https://www.npmjs.com/package/hosted-git-info), you won't be able to publish packages to your own self-hosted instance.
-See [this comment] https://github.com/npm/hosted-git-info/issues/27#issuecomment-400072894.
+See [this comment](https://github.com/npm/hosted-git-info/issues/27#issuecomment-400072894).
 So, meh :confused:

 ### Q: So what should I do in that case?
 A: Deploy your own registry